yyang9301/AHW/README.md

 * Created the required 300dpi .tiff files for figures

 ## 2017/09/015
-* Most of round one reviewer comments met
+* Most of round one reviewer comments addressed

 ## 2017/09/017
 * Several edits from AJ
-* More reviewer comments met
+* More reviewer comments addressed

+## 2017/09/019
+* All reviewer comments addressed
+* Manuscript re-submitted